 2. Try not to provide too much comfort or attention

 Try to provide a minimal amount of comfort and attention in the middle of the night in order to create a contrast between day and night.
-As long as you give lots of attention during the day, he will learn that he can get attention during the day but that nighttime is for sleeping.
+As long as you give lots of attention during the day, he’ll learn that he can get attention during the day but that nighttime is for sleeping.

 You can provide some comfort by perhaps sitting on the edge of your child’s bed and rubbing him on the back for a few minutes.
 But avoid things like getting into bed with him, rocking him to sleep (if he’s younger), reading books, or talking.
 In fact, try to provide the least amount of verbal interaction possible in the middle of the night.